background

 In this post:

-That advice is not really wrong.
-But the problem nobody talks about is that doing all of that manually, across disconnected tools, for every single target account, is a massive time sink for your sales process.
+The problem nobody talks about is that doing all of that manually, across disconnected tools, for every single target account, is a massive time sink for your sales process.
 And if you’re running outbound at any kind of scale, it’s borderline impossible.

 Your sales reps are spending hours every week bouncing between LinkedIn Sales Navigator, Apollo, company websites, and spreadsheets trying to figure out who to contact at each target company.